Basis-Theory/apple-pay-js/README.md

 ## Usage

-The examples below show how to load certificates from the File System into Buffers.
+The examples below show how to load certificates from the File System into Buffers, using samples from this repository.
 But you can load them from your KMS, secret manager, configuration, etc.

 If you need help understanding the risks associated with decrypting and manipulating the various forms of cardholder data in your own systems, [reach out to us](https://basistheory.com/contact).